 Use geo-location tagging

 Another easy personalization win is to serve custom content based on a visitor's location.
 Geo-location tagging makes it easy to segment your shoppers and offer location-specific promotions.
-Combining AI and geo-location tagging also allows you to give shoppers real-time store inventory and shipping availability.
+Combining AI and geo-location tagging also allows you to give shoppers real-time store inventory and shipping availability for brands with brick and mortar locations or multiple warehouses.

 Geo-location tagging also allows retailers to offer landing page content based on weather patterns.
 For example, clothing retailers will offer warm-weather outfits styled together on sunny days or vice versa.
 The same principle can be applied to year-round seasonal considerations, suggesting appropriate clothing for regional climates.